SlimeKnights/slimeknights.github.io/faq/index.md

 In general, none of us see much point in supporting multiple modloaders; Forge has served us well enough for years and contains many systems we rely upon, and the NeoForge team continues to support those systems after 1.20.
 Supporting multiple mod loaders requires significant additional work which we lack time for.

 A few notable platforms:
 * NeoForge is maintained by many members of the team who used to run Forge, come 1.21 we will switch to NeoForge.
-On 1.20.1, NeoForge is offiically unsupported.
+On 1.20.1, NeoForge is officially unsupported.
 * Forge is used on 1.20.1 and below.
 We will likely drop support for Forge in 1.21.1 as most of the mods we are interested in are NeoForge exclusive.
 * Fabric is missing many systems that we rely upon, including models, events, Forge's fluid API, and the capability system.
 Replacing any of these or migrating to a Fabric version of the API would take significant effort for very little gain.
 [Hephaestus](https://modrinth.com/mod/hephaestus) is an unofficial Fabric port you can use.